 These terms might often be used interchangeably when discussing fitness programming but we would all do well to adhere to some agreement in the definitions since their meanings do indeed differ.

-Core Activation: Attempting to isolate specific muscles of the core, (such as the TVA, diaphragm, pelvic floor muscles and multifidus) to ensure that they are functioning and integrated with movements initiated by global musculature (like compound exercises).
-This cannot be achieved by visible movements or “doing”, only by visualizing, cueing and feeling your way through it.
+Core Activation: Attempting to isolate specific muscles of the core, (such as the TVA, diaphragm, pelvic floor muscles, and multifidus) to ensure that they are functioning and integrated with movements initiated by global musculature (like compound exercises).
+This cannot be achieved by visible movements or “doing”, only by visualizing, cueing, and feeling your way through it.
 A mentally difficult attempt must be made to isolate and engage the target muscles and then sustain a contraction.
 You can attempt to assist your client manually in this endeavor or have them use their own hands to palpate activation, when possible.

 For example: lying supine, placing fingers just medial to the anterior superior iliac spine (ASIS) and attempting to engage the TVA by gently pulling the lower abdomen in towards the spine is a TVA activation technique.

 Core Training: Once activation is successful and the target muscle can be contracted more readily on cue, the muscle must be taught the proper timing and sequence to fire.
 The purpose of these deep core muscles is to provide a stable base from which movement can take place with essential spinal and trunk support.
 If the muscles fire after a large movement is initiated (or not at all), pain and injury may follow.
-This step involves training the muscles to fire synergistically with the global musculature, but the movements are small, subtle and allow for the determination that the core muscles are truly participating.
+This step involves training the muscles to fire synergistically with the global musculature, but the movements are small and subtle, allowing for the determination that the core muscles are truly participating.

 For example: Drawing up the pelvic floor muscles, pulling in TVA and connecting with the multifudus muscles of the sacral spine all at once engages the deep core muscles as a unit.
 Maintaining the contraction while breathing normally is the first step in core training.
 Performing this task in different positions like sitting, quadruped or standing is necessary before adding movement.
 Simple extremity movements are then added, such as abducting an arm while standing or flexing one arm only while in quadruped.
 These can become increasingly complex when mastery is demonstrated.